|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Now I know that some might say that I have a serious bias in favor the EF-5 rating given my experience on May 31, but I'm truly open to hearing the evidence on both sides.
 If the tornado was truly of EF-3 intensity, then so be it.
 What speaks volumes to me is the fact that a significant percentage of the scientific community supports the mobile radar-based ratings and are outspoken against the current NWS stance.
 This includes many respected figures in tornado science as well as the Norman, OK NWS office that originally rated the tornado.
 Even the original official recommendation paper for the EF scale states the following: "the technology of portable Doppler radar should also be a part of the EF scale process, either as a direct measurement, when available, or as a means of validating the wind speeds estimated by the experts."

 The evidence points to the El Reno tornado being every bit of the record-breaker that we first heard about.
 The official EF-3 rating appears to simply be a temporary product of bureaucracy, one that will likely be reversed once the influence of the science community is able to infiltrate and/or influence the official policies of the NWS and NOAA.
 That may take years to happen, however inevitable it may be.
 In the meantime, we'll just have to accept with a big asterisk the tornado ratings that exclude available mobile radar data under the current policy.
-By doing so, we all will stay aware of how powerful this tornado truly was, and keep in mind that the next El Reno-like setup will present every bit of the same immense danger to the public and to storm observers as this last one did.
+By doing so, we all will stay aware of how powerful this tornado truly was, and keep in mind that the next El Reno-like setup will present every bit of the same immense danger to the public and to storm photographers as this last one did.

 |There needs to be a new rating system that takes into account more than just an estimated wind speed based upon damage.
 Other factors determine a tornado's power, such as time of day, duration, track width, length, etc. If a new system were to be designed with all of these things taken into account, I think it would help.
 I for one agree with the downgrade as the EF-Scale is supposed to be about damage, and then accounting for speed based upon that.
 It's a terrible way to rate a tornado, but I can see why they did it back in the day.
 It needs scrapped.
 Many of the factors that I pointed out that I feel need included have been recorded for many tornadoes going back many years.
 It wouldn't be hard to compare older tornadoes to newer ones using the multi-factor approach.|